BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - Single file conversion via right-click menu from file tree.
 - Auto-convert files when packing, including an exclusion list managed in the extension's settings.
 *<sub>Look for `Excluded Files` in the settings to add files to exclude.
 Can also right click on a file and click `Add to Conversion Exclusion List` or `Remove from Conversion Exclusion List`</sub>

+### 3. **Pack/Unpack Mods**
+- Open a custom webview tab where users can manage packing and unpacking related features (webview in development, quick actions currently working though)
+-Can also quick pack/unpack without the packaging tool by clicking the dropdown arrow on `Pack/Unpacking Tool`.